ExpiringFrog/deribingo/README.md

 The competition has a max duration of 2 hours.

-The prizes are as follows:

-- 1st place: Ledger with BTC
-- 2nd place: Ledger with BTC
-- 3rd place: Ledger with BTC

 ## Introduction

 This repository contains two different methods (synchronous or asynchronous) on how to connect to the Deribit API using the websocket protocol.